utshomax/postman-docs/src/pages/docs/collaborating-in-postman/private-api-network/private-network-requests.md

 ---
-title: "Private API Network requests"
+title: "Requesting to add to the Private API Network"
 updated: 2023-07-07
 contextual_links:
   - type: section